-Members from the Alaska State Troopers along with the Drug Enforcement Administration, other Alaskan law enforcement agencies and other professional and community organizations worked together in April and again in October of 2011 to facilitate "Prescription Drug Take Back Days."
-The program resulted in the collection and proper disposal of approximately 3,500 pounds of prescription medications from around the state.
+Members from the Alaska State Troopers along with the Drug Enforcement Administration, other Alaskan law enforcement agencies and other professional and community organizations worked together in April and again in October of 2012 to facilitate "Prescription Drug Take Back Days."
+The program resulted in the collection and proper disposal of 2 tons of prescription medications from around the state.